Clue355/Java_Cheat_Sheet/basics.md

     System.out.print();
     // just using print disregards a new line at the end
     // so everything will be in one line
-    // adding a \n in the string will cause the cursor to go to a new line }
+    // adding a \n in the string will add a new line
+  }
 }
 ```